The one where the Doctor and Amy get un-vored.

 - Liz 10 gives this vibe when talking to Mandy as well.
 The little girl relaxes the minute she recognizes her queen.

-- Infant Immortality: Justified, and the clue as to what's really going on.
+- Infant Immortality: Justified, as the Star Whale refusing to eat children is the clue as to what's really going on.

 - Internal Homage:

-- Karma Houdini: The secret police, who fed the star-whale with everyone who hit the protest button, and "undesirables".
+- Karma Houdini: The secret police, who fed the Star Whale with everyone who hit the protest button, and "undesirables", face no punishment from Liz 10 when she finally figures out what they're doing.

-- Laser-Guided Amnesia: The "Forget" button in the voting booths.
+- Laser-Guided Amnesia: The "Forget" button in the voting booths; the last 20 minutes of your life didn't happen.

-- Last of His Kind: The Star Whale.
-Amy compares his situation to the Doctor.
+- Last of His Kind: The Star Whale moving the ship is the last one.
+Amy compares its situation to the Doctor.

 - Mama Bear: Liz 10 is furious at the idea of someone feeding her subjects to the Star Whale.

-- My God, What Have I Done?: Liz 10 discovers that the star-whale's torture is carried out on her orders, and she resets her memory every ten years when she's told about it again.
+- My God, What Have I Done?: Liz 10 discovers that the Star Whale's torture is carried out on her orders, and she resets her memory every ten years when she's told about it again so she can remain innocently ignorant of this fact.
 The look on her face as everything falls into place shows she definitely feels this way.

-- Not So Different: How Amy saves the day.
-Incredibly old, a Friend to All Children....
+- Not So Different: Amy saves the day by making this realization.
+Incredibly old, a Friend to All Children, last of their kind...
+No, it's not just the Doctor.
+It's also the Star Whale.

-- Pajama Clad Hero: Amy, spending the whole episode in her nightdress.
+- Pajama-Clad Hero: Amy spends the whole episode in her nightdress, á la Arthur Dent.

 - Poor Communication Kills: Man, wouldn't everything have been easier if the Star Whale could have just told them it was volunteering its services?
 That happens when you can't even communicate in the audible wavelengths.